AppliedBioinformatics/BioNanoAnalyst/README.md

   Please download the source code

-  After install python and all required python packages, please run the application using $ python App.py
+  After install python and all required python packages, please run the application using $ python App.py.

+  A tutorial is given in the Wiki page: https://github.com/AppliedBioinformatics/BioNanoAnalyst/wiki/How-to-run-BioNanoAnalyst-in-terminal

 #Note: